SMART-Dal/FECoM/server/README.md

 # Server Application
-The server receives client requests to run ML methods (and in the future also measure their energy consumption).
+The server receives client requests to run ML methods and measure their energy consumption.
-The test client sends sample requests to test the server's methods.
+Start the server by following the instructions below, wait a minute and then start sending requests from the client.

 ## Setup
 Install [miniconda3](https://docs.conda.io/en/latest/miniconda.html)